ereekaur/finance/README.md

 This graph tells us that the player is expected to lose 1200 dollars if he plays one thousand tournaments and break-even with the probability of 20%.

-$\color{red} EXAMPLE ~ 5  $ Optimization example.
+$\color{red} Example  ~ 5$ Optimization example.
 Suppose we have a sparse binary matrix containing information about watched movies.
 Our aim is to consider the problem of movie recommendations.
 Suppose that 10000 users have all liked the same particular movie.
 Let A be a 10000 x 1000 matrix where $A_{ij}$ tells that user i has watched the movie j and

 $${\color{green}